Straight Talk: Plot

 Shirlee Kenyon, a dance instructor in the small town of Flat River, Arkansas, is fired for giving advice to her clients rather than teaching them dance.
 She attempts to convince her unemployed boyfriend Steve to move to Chicago with her.
 After he belittles her, she moves there without him.

-Once she arrives, Shirlee stands on the Wabash Avenue Bridge to make a wish when she accidentally drops a $20 bill.
-As she climbs over the rail to retrieve the money, Jack Russell, an investigative journalist, sees her through his office window and assumes she is attempting suicide.
-He runs out to rescue Shirlee, but as he attempts to pull her to safety, she almost falls into the river and ends up losing the money.
-Upon learning that she was merely trying to retrieve a $20 bill, Jack offers her money, but she refuses and leaves.
+Once she arrives, Shirlee stands on the Wabash Avenue Bridge to make a wish when she accidentally drops two $20 bills.
+As she climbs over the rail to retrieve one, Jack Russell, an investigative journalist, sees her through his office window and, assuming she is attempting suicide, runs out to rescue Shirlee.
+As he attempts to pull her to safety, she almost falls into the river and ends up losing the money.
+Upon learning that she was merely trying to retrieve a $20 bill, Jack offers her money, which she refuses and leaves.

-Shirlee stops at a diner for breakfast, and chats with another customer, Janice, who is annoyed that she was stood up by her workaholic boyfriend the previous evening.
-Shirlee tells her he is taking her for granted, and advises her to end the relationship and move on with her life, only to realize that Janice's boyfriend is Jack.
-When he arrives, Janice takes Shirlee's advice and breaks up with him.
-He sardonically thanks Shirlee for ruining his day, then leaves.
+Shirlee stops at a diner for breakfast, and chats with another customer, Janice, who is annoyed that she was stood up again by her workaholic boyfriend the previous evening.
+Shirlee tells her he is taking her for granted, and advises her to end the relationship and move on with her life.
+Shortly afterwards, Jack arrives at the diner and is revealed to be the very boyfriend Janice is bemoaning.
+Taking Shirlee's advice, Janice breaks up with Jack.
+Jack sardonically thanks Shirlee for ruining his day, then leaves.

-After several unsuccessful job interviews, Shirlee is hired as a receptionist at a local radio station, despite her lack of experience.
+After several unsuccessful job interviews, Shirlee is given a chance as a receptionist at a local radio station, despite her lack of experience.
 On her first day, she inadvertently walks into a studio and is mistaken for the station's new call-in therapist, Dr. Kendall.
 Despite insisting that her last name is Kenyon, Shirlee is put on the air and begins hesitantly talking with the show's callers, giving straightforward advice and often instructing listeners to "honk their own horn".
 While listening to the show, program director Alan Riegert is appalled and quickly fires Shirlee.